 The dispensary stock was generally arranged alphabetically on shelves.
 It was generally well organised.
 A full date check of all medicines had recently been completed.
 A spot check found no date-expired medicines or mixed batches.
 The pharmacy recorded the date of opening on oral liquid medicines.
 The pharmacy accepted returned medicines and stored them in appropriate containers until they were collected for destruction.

-CDs were stored in approved cabinets.
+CDs were not always stored in approved cabinets.
 Expired CDs were stored at the bottom of the cabinet and were well segregated and clearly marked.
-There were two medicines bottles containing CDs that had been popped out of the original blister packs but did not have the expiry date or batch number recorded on the label.
 A denaturing kit was available so that any CDs awaiting destruction could be processed.
-As stated in principle one, appropriate records of patient returned CDs not kept.